Virtual machine: Process virtual machines

-A process VM, sometimes called an application virtual machine, or Managed Runtime Environment (MRE), runs as a normal application inside a host OS and supports a single process.
-It is created when that process is started and destroyed when it exits.
+A process virtual machine, sometimes called an application virtual machine, or Managed Runtime Environment (MRE), runs as a normal application inside a host OS and supports a single process.
+It is created when that process is started and deleted when it is closed.
 Its purpose is to provide a platform-independent programming environment that abstracts away details of the underlying hardware or operating system and allows a program to execute in the same way on any platform.

 A process VM provides a high-level abstraction – that of a high-level programming language (compared to the low-level ISA abstraction of the system VM).
 Process VMs are implemented using an interpreter; performance comparable to compiled programming languages can be achieved by the use of just-in-time compilation.

 This type of VM has become popular with the Java programming language, which is implemented using the Java virtual machine.
 Other examples include the Parrot virtual machine and the .NET Framework, which runs on a VM called the Common Language Runtime.
 All of them can serve as an abstraction layer for any computer language.

 A special case of process VMs are systems that abstract over the communication mechanisms of a (potentially heterogeneous) computer cluster.
 Such a VM does not consist of a single process, but one process per physical machine in the cluster.
 They are designed to ease the task of programming concurrent applications by letting the programmer focus on algorithms rather than the communication mechanisms provided by the interconnect and the OS.
 They do not hide the fact that communication takes place, and as such do not attempt to present the cluster as a single machine.

 Unlike other process VMs, these systems do not provide a specific programming language, but are embedded in an existing language; typically such a system provides bindings for several languages (e.g., C and Fortran).
 Examples are Parallel Virtual Machine (PVM) and Message Passing Interface (MPI).
-They are not strictly virtual machines because the applications running on top still have access to all OS services and are therefore not confined to the system model.